faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 R3          | log = []
 ----------------------------------T2--------------------------------------------
 Replica R2 sends FetchRequest(offset=0) to the leader, the leader responds with messages it has in log.
-Note that R2 LEO didn't change as the leader has not been confirmed about persisting the messages by the follwoer.
+Note that R2 LEO didn't change as the leader has not yet been confirmed about persisting the messages by the follower.
 It has to wait for the next FetchRequest(offset=3) to be sure that previous offsets were saved.

 R1 (leader) | log = [0,1,2], HighWatermark = 0, R1 LEO = 3, R2 LEO = 0, R3 LEO = 0